docker/docs/content/desktop/hardened-desktop/air-gapped-containers.md

 {{< introduced desktop 4.29.0 "../release-notes.md#4290" >}}

-Air-gapped containers allows administrators to restrict containers from accessing network resources, limiting where data can be uploaded to or downloaded from.
+Air-Gapped Containers allows administrators to restrict containers from accessing network resources, limiting where data can be uploaded to or downloaded from.

 Docker Desktop can apply a custom set of proxy rules to network traffic from containers.
 The proxy can be configured to: